apainintheneck/simple-math-parser/README.md

 # Simple Math Parser
 A console calculator application with a homemade math parsing tree.
-If you want to try it out for yourself, checkout CalcApp.java and testMathTree.java.
+If you want to try it out for yourself, build and run CalcApp.java.

 ## How MathTree Class Works
 Essentially, the MathTree data structure takes a string and builds a parsing tree.
 If it fails because the input string is an invalid math statement, it deletes the tree and returns false.